 So, you can start with around 3-5 mg once daily and then slowly graduate to 10 – 20 mg twice a day.
-While chronic pain may require a 10-mg first dose, patients of anxiety and depression should preferably start with 5 mg.
+While chronic pain may require a 10-mg first dose, patients with anxiety and depression should preferably start with 5 mg.

-Again for those experiencing chronic or acute pain, a 5-mg dose in the morning may not be sufficient.
+Again, for those experiencing chronic or acute pain, a 5-mg dose in the morning may not be sufficient.
 You may need another 8-10-mg top-up sometime in the afternoon or evening.

 Unlike THC, CBD is less likely to lead to tolerance.
 Nonetheless, it is best to use a CBD calculator to get a better idea of how much CBD to consume for which disease.

 For instance, many patients looking for pain relief find 10 to 20 mg 1-2 times a day the most suitable.
 At the most, they may need a third dose sometime in the night if the pain is too severe.

 However, people with psychological disorders, such as depression, anxiety, or mood swings, needn’t be given more than 2 mg once a day.